Shoot wrestling

-Shoot wrestling is a Japanese hybrid grappling style and combat sport.
+Shoot wrestling or shoot-style is a Japanese hybrid grappling style and combat sport.
 Shoot wrestling incorporates techniques from various wrestling, submission grappling, kickboxing and karate styles.
-It was particularly inspired and influenced by catch wrestling, a form of wrestling with submissions that was the predominant style of professional wrestling in the 19th and early 20th century, at the time a competitive sport and not yet predetermined.
+It was particularly inspired and influenced by catch wrestling, a form of wrestling with submissions that was the predominant style of professional wrestling in the 19th and early 20th century, at the time a legitimate competitive sport and not yet predetermined.